 Typography is often treated as an aesthetic, visual design concern.
 While it’s true that type can have a profound impact on the look and feel of a design, its impact on UX is similarly immense.
 A recent study authored in partnership between Microsoft and MIT looked at the relationship between typography and the UX of reading on screens.
 It found that typography directly and quantifiably impacted participants’ enjoyment of reading.
 Good type was shown to raise perceived content quality, ease task completion, and even lift mood.

 While typography is key to improving UX, screens remain a challenging medium to set type in.
-In the first part of this two post series, I'll look at the constraints imposed by screens and examine how their limitations can impact UX.
-In the second, I’ll suggest some tried and true practices for selecting and employing type on screens, and examine a few exciting new approaches that promise more expressive and context-aware typography.
+Here I'll look at the constraints imposed by screens and examine how their limitations can impact UX.

 Why screens are difficult

 We know how to create, store, and distribute good type.
 Cognitive scientists have thoroughly documented what makes text legible (decipherable), and centuries of type designer trial and error have refined our knowledge of what makes text readable (pleasurable to read).
 Unfortunately this knowledge only takes us so far in a digital environment.
 Font files store each letter as precise, infinitely scalable vector paths, but these geometrically precise forms are "rasterized" and converted to bitmaps for presentation on the coarse grid of pixels that make up a screen.
 Traditional desktop and laptop displays contain around 72 dots (or more precisely pixels) per inch, a severe limitation by print standards.
 On screens, a single drop-cap might use 22 thousand dots, while set at a similar size in print it would be constructed from 28 million dots.